c3d/xl/doc/HANDBOOK_0-introduction.md

     IO.print "The factorial of ", I, " is ", I!
 ```

-We have used an alternative form of the `import` statement, where the
+We have used an alternative form of the `use` statement, where the
 imported module is given a local nick-name, `IO`.
 This form is useful
 when it's important to avoid the risk of name collisions between
 modules.
 In that case, you need to refer to the `print` function